 Sources of Cash and Working Capital.
-As of August 31, 2014, NTIC's working capital was \$17,853,311, including \$2,477,017 in cash and cash equivalents and \$5,519,766 in available for sale securities, compared to working capital of \$13,270,452, including \$4,314,258 in cash and cash equivalents as of August 31, 2013.
-This increase was due primarily to dividends received from joint ventures, including EXCOR, and was offset in part by the use of \$1,100,000 in cash to purchase real estate and a building in Beachwood, Ohio on August 20, 2014 and the use of \$933,414 in cash to pay off in full NTIC's term loan in January 2014 that was obtained in connection with the purchase of NTIC's corporate headquarters in September 2006.
+As of August 31, 2015, NTIC's working capital was \$15,603,771, including \$2,623,981 in cash and cash equivalents and \$2,027,441 in available for sale securities, compared to working capital of \$17,853,311, including \$2,477,017 in cash and cash equivalents as of August 31, 2014 and \$5,519,766 in available for sale securities.

-As of August 31, 2014, NTIC had a revolving line of credit with PNC Bank of \$3,000,000, with no amounts outstanding.
+As of August 31, 2015, NTIC had a revolving line of credit with PNC Bank of \$3,000,000, with no amounts outstanding.
 The line of credit is evidenced by an amended and restated committed line of credit note in the principal amount of up to \$3,000,000.
 The line of credit has a \$1,200,000 standby letter of credit subfacility, with any standby letters of credit issued thereunder being at the sole discretion of PNC Bank.
-Any standby letters of credit issued under the sub-facility are subject to customary fees and charges payable by NTIC.
-At the option of NTIC, outstanding advances under the line of credit bear interest at either (a) an annual rate based on LIBOR plus 2.15% for the applicable LIBOR interest period selected by NTIC or (b) at the rate publicly announced by PNC Bank from time to time as its prime rate.
-Interest is payable in arrears (a) for the portion of advances bearing interest under the prime rate on the last day of each month during the term thereof and (b) for the portion of advances bearing interest under the LIBOR option on the last day of the respective LIBOR interest period selected for such advance.
-Any unpaid interest is payable on the maturity date.

-The line of credit is governed under a loan agreement, which contains standard covenants, including affirmative financial covenants, such as the maintenance of a minimum fixed charge coverage ratio, and negative covenants, which, among other things, limit the incurrence of additional indebtedness, loans and equity investments, disposition of assets, mergers and consolidations and other matters customarily restricted in such agreements.
+The line of credit is subject to standard covenants, including affirmative financial covenants, such as the maintenance of a minimum fixed charge coverage ratio, and negative covenants, which, among other things, limit the incurrence of additional indebtedness, loans and equity investments, disposition of assets, mergers and consolidations and other matters customarily restricted in such agreements.
 Under the loan agreement, NTIC is subject to a minimum fixed charge coverage ratio of 1.10:1.00.
-As of August 31, 2014, NTIC was in compliance with all loan agreement covenants and expects to remain in compliance with all loan agreement covenants during fiscal 2015.
+As of August 31, 2015, NTIC was in compliance with all debt covenants.

-On December 31, 2013, PNC Bank extended the maturity date of the line of credit from January 8, 2014 to January 7, 2015.
-All other terms of the line of credit and the loan agreement and other documents evidencing the line of credit remain the same.
+On January 5, 2015, PNC Bank extended the maturity date of the line of credit from January 7, 2015 to January 7, 2016 under substantially similar terms, and waived a technical covenant default by NTIC to deliver quarterly compliance certificates.
 It is anticipated that, as historically has been the practice, the line of credit will be renewed each year for one additional year for the immediate foreseeable future.

 NTIC believes that a combination of its existing cash and cash equivalents, forecasted cash flows from future operations, anticipated distributions of earnings, anticipated fees to NTIC for services provided to its joint ventures, and funds available through existing or anticipated financing arrangements, will be adequate to fund its existing operations, investments in new or existing joint ventures or subsidiaries, capital expenditures, debt repayments and any stock repurchases for at least the next 12 months.
-During fiscal 2015, NTIC expects to continue to invest in research and development and in marketing efforts and resources into the application of its corrosion prevention technology into the oil and gas industry and its Natur-Tec® bioplastics business.
+During fiscal 2016, NTIC expects to continue to invest in NTIC China, research and development and in marketing efforts and resources into the application of its corrosion prevention technology into the oil and gas industry and its Natur-Tec® bio-plastics business, the amount of these various investments is not known at this time.
 In order to take advantage of such new product and market opportunities to expand its business and increase its revenues, NTIC may decide to finance such opportunities by borrowing under its revolving line of credit or raising additional financing through the issuance of debt or equity securities.
 There is no assurance that any financing transaction will be available on terms acceptable to NTIC or at all, or that any financing transaction will not be dilutive to NTIC's current stockholders.